erazorbg/smfapi/README.md

-Simple Machines Forum(SMF) 'REST' API for SMF 2.0
+REST API for Simple Machines Forum (SMF) 2.0
 ====================================================

 **Note:** This is a fork of the SMF REST API by Andre Nickatina.
 Our intention is to upgrade and maintain the API.